 This is probably not the first time you’d have heard about macronutrients.
-When it comes to diet, nutrition, health and weight, macronutrients occupy an intrinsic position, as they are the main factor in body composition.
-But what exactly are these macronutrients and why are they so important?
+When it comes to diet, nutrition, health and weight, macronutrients (Macros) occupy an intrinsic position, as they are the main factor in body composition.
+But what exactly are these macros and why are they so important?

-Although macronutrients sound like an alien term, they are used to refer Carbohydrates, Protein and Fat – now, this is not new to us.
-Macronutrients are the primary supplier of nutrients and calories.
-Your body requires macronutrients for energy and growth.
+Although macros sound like an alien term, but it really means nutrients needed in big(macro) quantities.
+The term is used to refer to Carbohydrates, Protein and Fat – now, this is not new to us.
+Macros are the primary supplier of nutrients and calories.
+Your body requires these macros for energy and growth.
 Each macronutrient has its own significance and plays its role in the development and composition of the body.
-Therefore, it is important to have a balanced diet that helps you consume the right amount of macronutrients.
+Therefore, it is important to design your diet in a way that helps you consume the ideal amount of macronutrients.

 The energy provided by macros vary –